CiscoDevNet/terraform-provider-intersight/website/docs/d/network_element.html.markdown

 # Data Source: intersight_network_element
 A Unified Computing Systems (UCS) Fabric Interconnect.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_network_element.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_evac_state`:(string) Administratively configured state of Fabric Evacuation feature, for this switch.
 * `admin_inband_interface_state`:(string) The administrative state of the network Element inband management interface.